 I’ve planned, designed, implemented and seen the power of print in a marketing program.
-Targeted direct mail that entices readership, visually stunning brochures, and magazines that draw a reader in offer an in-hand, tactile experience that a website or smartphone can’t duplicate.
+Targeted direct mail which compels reading, visually stunning brochures, and magazines that draw a reader in all offer an in-hand, tactile experience that a website or smartphone can’t duplicate.

 Examples of the power of print … magazines vs. brochures:

-We have found a targeted magazine reaches and involves an audience in a way a brochure cannot, and a website does not.
-Yet it also opens the door to further exploration online, using calls to action of QR codes or URLs with each article.
+We know a targeted magazine reaches and involves an audience in a way a brochure cannot, and a website won’t.
+It also opens the door to further exploration, using calls to action to specific URLs with each article.

-In our recent student recruitment suite for Linfield College, rather than creating a series of traditional viewbooks or brochures for mailing, we created a suite of magazines, as shown above.
+In our student recruitment suite for Linfield College, instead of a series of traditional viewbooks or mailed brochure, we created a suite of magazines, as shown above.

 Why?
-We wanted to tell instead of sell, and create an information piece that offered a deeper look at what makes Linfield unique.
-A series of real stories supported by graphics and photos is more compelling than a brochure that just describes the college and offers facts.
+To tell and not sell.
+These were information pieces that offered a deeper look at what makes Linfield unique.
+A series of real stories supported by graphics and beautiful photos is more compelling than a brochure full of facts and descriptions.

-A magazine also has more share-ability and staying power than a brochure.
+A magazine is easier to share and has more staying power than a brochure.
 It’s more likely to be passed along, kept and referred to.
 Another advantage?
 When a magazine is printed in large quantities on a web press, printing costs are much lower than traditional offset/sheet-fed printing.

-For Church Extension Plan, a financial ministry reaching pastors, Christian investors and the Assemblies of God fellowship, a magazine has far more power than a product brochure.
+For Church Extension Plan, a financial ministry reaching pastors, Christian investors and the Assemblies of God fellowship, a magazine delivers the power of stories.

 There are more reasons to keep the power of print in your marketing program.
 Joe lists the following: